G2-Games/welcome.sh/README.md

 It installs to `~/.welcome/welcome.sh`, and adds a line to the bottom of `~/.bashrc` or `~/.zshrc`

-Run again to uninstall.
-Uninstalling will remove it from both Bash and Zsh.

 #### Manual Installation
-To use it, download `welcome.sh` and place it in your home directory.
-Then add `/home/$USER/welcome.sh` to your `.bashrc`.
+To use it, download the latest `welcome.sh` from <a href="https://github.com/G2-Games/welcome.sh/releases">releases</a> and place it in your home directory.
+Then add `~/welcome.sh` to your `.bashrc`.
+It works without the config file, but you can also add that to your home directory for easier manual updates.

 ### Updating:
-WIP

-Currently you can update by uninstalling and reinstalling, but this wipes all settings.
-I am working on making a better way to do this.
+Run the script again to check for an update.
+If you have an older version it will prompt you.

 <hr>

 ### Configs:
-To configure settings, open `welcome.sh` in your text editor of choice and go to the bottom.
+To configure settings, open `~/.welcome/config.cfg` in your text editor of choice.
 There, you'll find a few settings:

 ```bash
 #==================SETUP=================#